 Keep It Simple

-Once a test determines a winner, you can switch all traffic to a variation within SiteSpect immediately.
-Rather than building and rolling out variant pages before testing, SiteSpect lets you test and then roll out only the changes that have a proven positive effect on metrics.
+Once an A/B test determines a winner, you can switch all traffic to a variation within SiteSpect immediately.
+Rather than building and rolling out variant pages before A/B testing, SiteSpect lets you A/B test and then roll out only the changes that have a proven positive effect on metrics.
 It simplifies your entire process.

 Metrics for IT Projects